ethanniser/next-typesafe-url/README.md

 ### How does `next-typesafe-url` solve these problems?

 - **Fully typesafe routing-** all the way from the route, to the route params, to the search params
-- Search params (and technically route params too) are JSON-first, so you can pass numbers, booleans, nulls, and even nested objects and arrays
+- Search params are JSON-first, so you can pass strings, numbers, booleans, nulls, **and even nested objects and arrays**
-- Search and route params are validated at runtime using zod, so you can be sure that the data you are getting matches the schema you expect
+- Search and route params are validated at runtime using zod, so you can be sure that **the data you get matches the schema you expect**

 ## Installation